20 SepNext Meeting

 Enjoy newly released feature films, documentaries and now classics.
 Popcorn is provided.
 “Dinner and a Movie” are separate entries, please register for those independently.

 Full synopsis of each film can be seen by clicking RSVP button before you register.

-July 26 - Some Like it Hot: Dinner and a Classic.
-Please register separately
+Oct.
+25th - Sunset Boulevard Dinner and a Movie - Please register separately

 Writer’s CornerEvery 1st & 3rd Thursday at 9:30am-11:00am